hadardev/idan-nitzan-natro/README.md

 ## Author

-The Author of this site is Hadar Ben Ishay, a frontend web developer based in TLV, ISR.
+The Author of this site is Hadar Ben Ishay, a frontend web developer based in TLV.